Haghrah/PyIT2FLS/README.md

     (sudo) pip3 install .

-Or you can use pip3:
+Or you can install from PyPI:

     (sudo) pip3 install --upgrade pyit2fls